NilFoundation/application/README.md

 ### Introduction

-Nil Application Framework provides an application environment, or start point to any people that want a basic infrastructure to build an system application on Windows or Unix Variants (e.g. Linux, MacOS).
+=nil; Application Framework provides an application environment, or start point to any people that want a basic infrastructure to build an system application on Windows or Unix Variants (e.g. Linux, MacOS).

 ### Hello World (server)